Cleveland Dog Bite Attorney

 - Your injuries led to the damages which you are seeking in the lawsuit.

-The Statute of Limitations for Dog Bites
+The Statute of Limitations for Dog Bites in Cleveland

-If you suffer injuries from a dog bite in Ohio, you have two years from the date of the attack to file a lawsuit in Ohio civil court.
+If you suffer injuries from a dog bite in Cleveland, you have two years from the date of the attack to file a lawsuit in Ohio civil court.
 If you pass this deadline, the court will refuse to hear your case.
 Contact an attorney now to begin this process.

 If you or a loved one are suffering from a dog bite attack in Cleveland, you may recover damages for your injuries through a personal injury lawsuit.
 Contact Elk & Elk today to schedule your free consultation with one of our Cleveland dog bite attorneys.